Cassiel Ato Forson: Early life and education

-Dr. Forson is a member of the Institute of Chartered Accountants, Ghana and a fellow of Chartered Institute of Taxation.
+Forson is a member of the Institute of Chartered Accountants, Ghana and a fellow of Chartered Institute of Taxation.

 Career

-Dr. Forson is a Ghanaian Legislator, Fiscal Economist, Chartered Accountant, Tax practitioner and Entrepreneur with professional experience spanning two decades in both private and public sectors.
+Forson is a Ghanaian Legislator, Fiscal Economist, Chartered Accountant, Tax practitioner and Entrepreneur with professional experience spanning two decades in both private and public sectors.
 He was the managing director of Forson Contracts Limited in the United Kingdom.
-And he also served as the chief executive officer for Omega Africa Holding Limited.
+He also served as the chief executive officer for Omega Africa Holding Limited.

+Throughout his career, Dr Cassiel Ato Forson has been a strong advocate of good governance, transparency and accountability.
+He is widely respected in the Central Region and across Ghana for his dedication to the service of his country and constituents.
+He was appointed acting minister of defence, following the death of the minister of defence Edward Omane Boamah in a helicopter crash.